Brown Derby: Beverly Hills Brown Derby

 Bob Cobb opened the third Brown Derby in 1931 at 9537 Wilshire Boulevard in Beverly Hills, across from the Beverly Wilshire Hotel.
 The building had previously housed a women's clothing store called "The Petite Shop."
 One of the dining areas was called The American Room and featured charcoal portraits of Academy Award-winning actors by artist Nicholas Volpe on the walls.
 The Beverly Hills Brown Derby featured a revolving door (the first in Beverly Hills) and a uniformed doorman.
 A 1938 expansion with a bar and private dining room was called "The Derby House" and was decorated in Old English style.
 It was closed in 1982 and demolished shortly afterwards.
 Developer Douglas Stitzel purchased the vacant property in 1986 to build the One Rodeo shopping development.

 Los Feliz Brown Derby

 The building that formerly housed the Los Feliz Brown Derby at 4500 Los Feliz Boulevard has been in use as a restaurant since the 1920s.
 Film mogul Cecil B. DeMille, a part owner of the Wilshire Blvd. restaurant, bought the building, a former chicken restaurant named Willard's, and converted it into a Brown Derby in 1940.
 It uniquely combined a formal restaurant with a dramatic domed ceiling with a more casual drive-in cafe outside.
-The building currently houses a restaurant called Mess Hall and a Chase bank.